devanshkaloti/IDEProjectConverter-Java/README.md

-# IntelliJ to NetBeans Project Converter
+# IntelliJ/NetBeans Project Converter

 Make your Java applications created in IntelliJ easily compatible with NetBeans!
+You can also convert NetBeans Projects to IntelliJ!

 Coded by Devansh Kaloti, Edited by Will Assad